Gov. Rick Perry might run for re-election in 2014, and he could run again for president in 2016.

 Sen. Kay Bailey Hutchison was quietly talking to advisers about a 2010 race for governor, presumably hoping to step into the office after Perry stepped out.

-Now it’s Greg Abbott, the state’s attorney general, who is quietly talking about working ...
+Now it’s Greg Abbott, the state’s attorney general, who is quietly talking about working in the Texas Capitol’s ...